TrentSterling/quantumvibes/README.md

 **[>>> Play QuantumVibes In Your Browser! <<<](https://tront.xyz/quantumvibes/)**

+For the full, gloriously styled backstory and deeper dive into this project, check out the [**QuantumVibes Story Page (readme.html)**](https://trentsterling.github.io/quantumvibes/readme.html).
+*(Note: Assumes GitHub Pages deployment path.
+If viewing this README directly in the repo, you can also use a relative link: [QuantumVibes Story Page (readme.html)](readme.html))*

 ---

 Ever had quantum mechanics just scramble your brain in the best way?
 For me, a [**Veritasium video on Path Integrals**](https://www.youtube.com/watch?v=qJZ1Ez28C-A) did just that, making the idea of a particle taking *all paths simultaneously* finally click.